krestfield/docs/ocsp-monitor/test-case-configuration.md

 If you wish certain individuals/teams to be emailed should the test case fail, check the **Send an Email** checkbox

 The Email Settings must also be set for this to operate.
-See the section below on Email Server Settings for details on how to configure this
+See the [Email Server Settings](email-server.html) for details on how to configure this

 You can then specify the recipients by clicking the **Recipients** button.
 The following dialog will appear: